ax1/a1-server/benchmark/README_DEV.md

 ```

 ## PERFORMANCE (1 thread)
+- 13K with node 19.3 but 6.8K with node 20.7, and also tested from older checkout commited with 19.3 and using the checkout with node 20 is the same.
+The ab seems to block for a while to close all requests at the end.
+So it seems a big change in node version, and not a degradation because of the code changes.
+Why that final lock will be investigated later.
 - 14-15K with node 19.3 version
 - node 18.8  at 14.5K/s
 - solved degradation in normal mode 11.5K req/sec (by using a cache for imports).